Ayrrows/node-kit-sync/Documentation.md

-node-kit-sync is a simple and efficient JavaScript library for handling files and synchronous operations.
-With functions like createFile, writeFile, readFile, Wait, and Prompt, it streamlines common tasks, making file creation and user input handling easy.
-Ideal for developers looking for quick, straightforward solutions to work with files and user interactions.
+node-kit-sync is a simple JavaScript library designed to make file handling and synchronous operations easier.
+It provides useful functions like:

+createFile(): Creates an empty file. writeFile(): Adds or replaces content in files. readFile(): Reads file content asynchronously.
+Wait(): Pauses execution for a specified number of seconds.
+Prompt(): Requests user input in the terminal.
+It’s ideal for quick and practical tasks involving file manipulation and simple user interaction.